YOGA-XEN/-YOGA-V2/README.md

 *Decentralization*

-Once YOGA is deployed the contract will be immuntable, this means the contract does not allow for any modifications and/or reversals, and there will be no admin keys.
+Once YOGA is deployed the contract will be immutable, this means the contract does not allow for any modifications and/or reversals, and there will be no admin keys.
 YOGA aims to promote the first crypto principles of “self-custody, trust through consensus, transparency, and decentralization.
 Once YOGA is deployed YOGA will be tradable on the open market!

 *Liberty*